rallpphh/Module-4_Smart-Contract-Management---ETH-AVAX/README.md

 - burn: function burn(uint256 amount) public;
 Burns a specified number of tokens from the caller's account, reducing the total supply.

-- redeemGame: function redeemGame(uint256 gameId) public;
+- redeemBundleDiamond: function redeemBundleDiamond(uint256 bundleDiamondId) public;
-Allows users to redeem a game using their tokens.
-Mints tokens equivalent to the game's price and marks the game as redeemed.
+Allows users to redeem a BundleDiamond using their tokens.
+Mints tokens equivalent to the BundleDiamond's price and marks the BundleDiamond as redeemed.

-- buyGame: function buyGame(uint256 gameId) public;
+- buyBundleDiamond: function buyBundleDiamond(uint256 bundleDiamondId) public;
-Allows users to buy a game using their tokens.
-Transfers tokens equivalent to the game's price and marks the game as unavailable.
+Allows users to buy a BundleDiamond using their tokens.
+Transfers tokens equivalent to the BundleDiamond's price and marks the BundleDiamond as unavailable.

-- isGameAvailable: function isGameAvailable(uint256 gameId) public view returns (bool);
+- isBundleDiamondAvailable: function isBundleDiamondAvailable(uint256 bundleDiamondId) public view returns (bool);
-Checks if a specific game is available for redemption or purchase.
+Checks if a specific BundleDiamond is available for redemption or purchase.

 # Owner
 Ralph Lauren Bensurto